Doni Monardo

-Doni Monardo (born 10 May 1963) is a retired Indonesian Army lieutenant general who previously served as the Head of Indonesian National Board for Disaster Management (BNPB).
-He also serves as Chief of the Coronavirus Disease Response Acceleration Task Force during the COVID-19 pandemic in Indonesia.
+Doni Monardo (10 May 1963 – 3 December 2023) was an Indonesian Army lieutenant general who had previously served as the Head of Indonesian National Board for Disaster Management (BNPB).
+He also served as Chief of the Coronavirus Disease Response Acceleration Task Force during the COVID-19 pandemic in Indonesia.
 Monardo supported the government's decision to refrain from a country-wide lockdown, arguing doing so would overwhelm the government.

 Early life

 Monardo was born in Cimahi, though both his parents were from the Minangkabau ethnic group.
 His father, Nasrul Saad, was a lieutenant colonel for Indonesia’s Army Military Police Corps.
 His mother, Roeslina, was a housewife.
 Monardo spent the majority of his childhood in Meulaboh and later on Lhokseumawe where his father was assigned.
 Nevertheless, he returned to Padang in 1975 to attend a public high school.
 After graduation, he continued his father’s footsteps by enrolling at Indonesian Military Academy and received his diploma in 1985.
 He continued his studies at Indonesian Army Command and General Staff College, which he graduated from in 1999.
 He went on to pursue further education in the Indonesian National Resilience Institute that he completed in 2012.